skamithi/verify-tower-setup/README.md

 verify-tower-setup
 =========

 Playbook to verify tower's setup.
-Assumes that this is a production system, so contains at least 3 nodes
+This verification check is for a 3 node setup

 Requirements
 ------------